We Build the Wall: Criminal indictments

 In August 2020, the Acting U.S. Attorney for the Southern District in New York announced indictments of Kolfage and Bannon for conspiracy to commit wire fraud and money laundering.
-Kolfage allegedly took more than $350,000 for his personal use and Bannon over $1 million to cover personal expenses and pay Kolfage, while concealing their use of donor funds by "creating sham invoices and accounts to launder donations and cover up their crimes."
+Kolfage allegedly took more than $350,000 for his personal use and Bannon over $1 million to cover personal expenses and pay Kolfage, while concealing their use of donor funds by “creating sham invoices and accounts to launder donations and cover up their crimes”.
 Financier Andrew Badolato and Timothy Shea were also charged.
 All four initially pleaded not guilty, and a trial was first set for May 24, 2021.
 In April 2022, Kolfage and Badolato entered pleas of guilty including conspiracy to commit wire fraud.
+Kolfage was sentenced to 4 years 3 months in prison, Badolato to 3 years in prison.
 Shea was convicted in October 2022 of two conspiracy counts and an obstruction of justice charge.
+In July 2023, Shea was sentenced to 63 months imprisonment, the longest sentence of the four defendants for his role in the wire fraud scheme, as well as being ordered to forfeit $1,801,707 and pay restitution of the same amount.

 Bannon alone was pardoned by outgoing president Donald Trump at the end of his presidency.
 Then-Manhattan District Attorney Cyrus Vance Jr. continued to pursue Bannon under state law.
-According to CNN, shortly after the pardon, Vance subpoenaed Wells Fargo for records related to Bannon's role in We Build the Wall.
+Shortly after the pardon, Vance subpoenaed Wells Fargo for records related to Bannon's role in We Build the Wall.
+Bannon pleaded guilty on February 11, 2025.
+As part his plea, Bannon received a sentence of three-year conditional discharge.
+He will not spend time in prison, nor will he need to pay restitution because his co-defendants in the federal case already paid restitution.